-It's this fragmenting characteristic of lead bullets that is cause for concern for wildlife and humans who eat any portion of an animal shot with this type of bullet.
+The fragmenting characteristic of lead bullets is cause for concern for wildlife and humans who eat any portion of an animal shot with this type of bullet.
 While efforts have been made to retain the expanding characteristic of lead bullets, but eliminate the fragmenting aspect (e.g. special bonding of the jacket to the bullet core), none have been entirely successful in this regard.

 The facts are clear based on valid scientific studies that have been conducted (Minnesota DNR, The Wildlife Society Bulletin) - full text (PDF)